Towards Bridging the gap between Empirical and Certified Robustness against Adversarial Examples: Experimental Results

+\textbf{Larger Threat Boundary for Better Certification. } Learning AT models at a higher threat boundary produces better certified robustness at higher $\ell_2$ radii.
+Figure \ref{fig:certify_varyBoundary}(a) and \ref{fig:certify_varyBoundary}(b) demonstrate this phenomena for {CIFAR-10} on both Adv$_{\infty}$ and Adv$_2$ models respectively .

-Figure \ref{fig:certify_varyBoundary}(c) also compare the certified accuracy of Adv$_2$ models with the existing state-of-the-art {`SmoothAdv'} models by \cite{advSmooth_nips_2019}.
-SmoothAdv utilizes adversarial training using an adaptive attack with $\ell_2$ threat boundary of $\epsilon$ and Gaussian noises, $\mathcal{N}(0, \sigma^2I)$ (See details in Appendix \ref{sec_app_setup}).
-We set the noise to $\sigma=0.5$ and vary $\epsilon$ to compare with different SmoothAdv models in Figure \ref{fig:certify_varyBoundary}(c).
-We observe that both SmoothAdv and Adv$_2$ with BN adaptation achieve similar certified accuracy as we carefully adjust the threat boundaries.
-See Appendix \ref{sec_app_certify_varyThreat} for additional results. \footnote{ We do not compare with \cite{advSmooth_nips_2019} as adversarial training for ImageNet is still at a nascent stage.}
+Figure \ref{fig:certify_varyBoundary}(c) also compares the certified accuracy of Adv$_2$ models with the existing state-of-the-art \textit{SmoothAdv} models \citep{advSmooth_nips_2019}.
+SmoothAdv utilizes adversarial training using an adaptive attack with an $\ell_2$ threat boundary of $\epsilon$ and Gaussian noises, $\mathcal{N}(0, \sigma^2I)$ (See details in Appendix \ref{sec_implementation}).
+We set the noise to $\sigma=0.5$ and vary $\epsilon$ for their training to compare with different SmoothAdv models in Figure \ref{fig:certify_varyBoundary}(c).
+As we can see that by adapting Adv$_2$ models at $\sigma=0.5$ using our proposed Algorithm \ref{algo_certify}, we can already achieve similar performance as SmoothAdv.
+Next, we demonstrate that our proposed \textit{Auto-Noise} technique further improves the performance of both AT models and existing randomized smoothing based models.